jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Jack drives Julia where she needs to go.
 They can talk or not, it doesn't matter.
 Once there, Julia gets out.
 Uber manages the payment, and Julia and Jack rate each other and then go about their lives.

 That's an Uber ride.
-And if you've ever taken one, you've participated in Internet Age mass-collaboration.
+And if you've ever taken one, you've participated in mass-collaboration because you're a Interne Age cyborg.
 Seriously, think about it.
 Julia needed to get somewhere; a friend's house, job interview, babysitting.
 Jack helped her get there for some money.
-And software facilitated the collaboration between two strangers.
+And the collaborated because they both held smartphones.

 Once upon a time in the Industrial Age, this coordination was done by many managers at taxi, media, and automotive companies.
 Driver timesheets, dispatch call-centers, complaint resolution, company marketing, vehicle licensing.
 In the Internet Age, all this paperwork is handled by Uber's (mostly open-source) software.
 The company Uber still has to staff managers, marketers, executives, and whatnot.
 But the proportion is far less.

 While Darth Taxi-Cab tried to stop Uber in court and government lobbying, it didn't work.
 The people liked Uber too much.
-Once people use it, mass-collaboration is too practical to be stopped.
+Once people use mass-collaboration, it's too practical to be stopped.
 It's something to keep in mind while you're reading this book.
 Our way of life will get better.
-Once we become player gods who realize their actions, even if just catching a lift, upgrades their civilization. to the Internet Age.
+Once we become player gods who realize their actions, even if just catching a lift, upgrades their civilization to the Internet Age.
+So now it's time meet the hero of Techvolution.

 ![old philosophy in a new world](/img\diagrams\techvolution-uber-ride-collaboration.jpg) _An Uber ride is collaboration.
 The Internate Age empowers Main Street cut out the middlemen.
 Fittingly, I got these images from a free image service called Unsplash.
 Unsplash protagonists empower anyone to share and use professional-grade images.
 In the Industrial Age, these images would cost thousands of dollars._

 ## Nice to Meet You, Stargazer

-So you have to become a player god.
-If no one does our culture fails and we become like ancient Greece, Rome, or Mayans.
-Memories for others to learn from.

-It's true.
+You're the hero!
+You must become the player god.
 That's why, whoever you are, and wherever you are on this Earth, I'm calling you Stargazer.
 It's a name in honor of ancestors like Copernicus, Bruno, and Galileo, who toppled Darth King by looking up at the stars and asking questions.
-These giants took on the responsibility to advance civilization and let evolution deal with the the naysayers.
+These giants took on the responsibility to advance civilization and let evolution deal with the naysayers.

 You can topple Darth Blockbuster.
-Not only do you already wield many much power with smartphones, hi-speed internet, and eReaders, you hold the most power lever of power in our society.
-From hospital cleaners to internet technical support, from engineers to claims adjusters, you are at the frontline.
+Not only do you already wield many much power with eReadesrs, smartphones, and hi-speed internet, you hold have the stronger lever of power ever.
+From hospital cleaners to internet technical support, from civil engineers to claims adjusters, you are at the frontline—the place that creates political power.

 Remember when I said, power is to politics what money is to finance.
 Well being on the frontline is why you're so important.
-Only you know the exact tools we needs to finish the Internet Age upgrade.
+Only you know the exact tools we need to finish the Internet Age upgrade.
 The daily pain of real work gives you knowledge.
-Knowledge makes you powerful.
-Frontline knowledge is the lever of power Darth Blockbuster will never have.
+Knowledge makes you powerful—a power Darth Blockbuster will never have.
+It's cool to realize, while you're grabbing for new levers of power, all antagonists can do is play defense.

 That's why you, Stargazer, are the hero of Techvolution.
-Don't be surprised.
+That's the way it should be.
 Average Joes and Janes are always the heroes.
 Luke Skywalker, Princess Leia, Neo, and Cinderella were all regular people.
 Heroes aren't born.
 They're stargazers, dreamers, believers, and achievers.
 They become heroes when they step up to defeat the bad guys.
 I'm like Obi-Wan Kenobi, Morpheus, or the fairy godmother, merely a guide to teaching you how to overcome the villains.
 So, the time is now, Stargazer, to leave the farm and join the rebellion.

 The rebellion I speak of might be different than what automatically comes to mind.
 It is not a physical revolt.
 It does not involve rallies, marches, or protests.
 It's a rebellion of the mind.
 The Internet Age is held back by Darth Blockbuster and his Death Star rulebook.
-We feel the Internet Age in our hearts but are forced to live in the Industrial Age in our lives.
 To earn our happiness, we need to turn you into a Internet Age player god.
-But to do that, you have to feel the click of "eureka!", i believe in Techvolution, and the freedom to evolve humanityto the Internet Age, is worth fighting for.
+But to do that, you have to feel the click of "eureka!", I believe in Techvolution, and the freedom to evolve humanity to the Internet Age, is worth fighting for.

 ## Techvolution Builds on the Past